stephenh/tessell/docs/dispatch.md

 Testing
 -------

-gwt-mpv provides a [StubDispatchAsync][StubDispatchAsync] that facilitates testing dispatch actions/results in a fairly succinct manner.
+Tessell provides a [StubDispatchAsync][StubDispatchAsync] that facilitates testing dispatch actions/results in a fairly succinct manner.

 Again using [ClientPresenterTest][ClientPresenterTest], testing save looks like: